HimanshuDhide/sales_analysis_project/README.md

 🚀 How to Use

 Clone this repository.

-Import the sales dataset into your SQL Server or PostgreSQL.
+Import the sales dataset into your SQL Server or PostgreSQL

-Run queries in a logical order or by section.
+Run queries in a logical order or by section

 Modify queries to explore more insights or localize for your region.